-Employees are required to notify the Executive Officer or immediate supervisor by telephone within one-half hour after the start of the workday on their first day of absence due to illness or injury.
+To the extent possible, employees must provide reasonable advance notice of their need for California Paid Sick Leave under this policy to the Executive Officer or their immediate supervisor by telephone.
+If the need is not foreseeable, the employee must provide notice as soon as practicable.
 It is the responsibility of the employee to keep the supervisor informed as to continued absence beyond the first day.

-An employee may be required to furnish a certificate issued by a licensed health care provider or other satisfactory evidence of illness, injury, medical condition or medical or dental office calls when LAFCO has notified the employee in advance of such a requirement or when the employee has been under the care of a physician.
+An employee may be required to furnish a certificate issued by a licensed health care provider or other satisfactory evidence of illness, injury, medical condition or medical or dental office calls when OC LAFCO has notified the employee in advance of such a requirement or when the employee has been under the care of a physician.